In this section we will describe the threats

 We also designed Cryptee to make sure it works in mobile browsers like a native app when you pin it to your phone's home screen.
 We know that having Cryptee show up in your app downloads history could potentially put you in trouble, making deniability harder.
 Being able to use Cryptee like a pinned web app means that if you erase your browsing history and unpin the app, you can more easily deny having used Cryptee, should you ever need to.

 There are more and more services providing very complex means of securing your private data and communications.
 We think that data security and privacy is everyone's right, so it should be easily accessible to everyone — not just experts.
 We strongly believe that even our non-technical grandparents should be able to use Cryptee to keep their old photos or documents safe.
-So if your grandparents find it hard to use, reach out to us :)
+So if your grandparents find it hard to use, reach out to us.

 This is a rare attack where an adversary will sit between the user and Cryptee servers and tamper with the data being relayed between them.
 However, because your data is never transmitted unencrypted, the attacker wouldn't be able to see the contents of your data by simply listening in on the communications.
 The only way the attacker can get the encrypted contents of your files is if they send a modified version of the Cryptee website, which may secretly pass your encryption key back to the attacker.
-This is a much more sophisticated attack that can typically only be executed by a very strong adversary (like a government) and is generally a targeted attack.
-It can't be easily used on a large scale to perform mass surveillance.
+This is a much more sophisticated attack that can typically only be executed by a very strong adversary (like a government) and is generally a very targeted attack.
+It cannot be easily used on a large scale to perform mass surveillance.
 To clarify, all unencrypted storage/productivity services are even more vulnerable to much more basic versions of this attack.

-Private Citizen in a Power Asymmetry - Cryptee is designed for users who are in a lose-lose, power-asymmetry situation.
+Cryptee is designed for users who are in a lose-lose, power-asymmetry situation.
 Our unique Ghost Folders feature allows users to have ultimate deniability in situations where our users are required to grant access to their accounts and comply, and refusal to comply might end up putting them in harms way.

 This could be if you're in an abusive relationship, where your partner is forcing you to log in to your account in front of them;